 Buy less to reduce food waste

-To avoid food going to waste, it’s smart to purchase fewer fresh products at a time.
+To avoid food going to waste, I’ve learned to purchase fewer fresh products at a time.
 This is a common practice in Italy.
 Before quarantine, I would shop every day, for two/three meals at a time.
 During the 8 weeks of strict quarantine in Italy, we shopped for 14 days or more, stocking the pantry and freezer in order to limit grocery rounds; and then cooked and froze the food to extend its shelf life, as well as limit spoilage.
 It’s also smart to plan out weekly menus, balancing meals according to the expiry date and the perishability of various foods.

 No food waste: use the scraps